sfomuseum/ios-multiscreen-starter/README.md

 ![](docs/images/ios-multiscreen-touchfree-001.png)

-The following examples demonstrate the application run in "touch-free" mode using the XCode Simulator and an instance of the [sfomuseum/www-multiscreen-starter server](https://github.com/sfomuseum/www-multiscreen-starter#server) running on the same machine.
+The following examples demonstrate the application run in "touch-free" mode using the XCode Simulator and an instance of the [sfomuseum/www-multiscreen-starter server application](https://github.com/sfomuseum/www-multiscreen-starter#server) running on the same machine.

+_See the [sfomuseum/www-multiscreen-starter documentation](https://github.com/sfomuseum/www-multiscreen-starter#server) for details on running the server._

 First, run the application targeting a 12.9" iPad.